-- Take overall strategic responsibility for the safeguarding practices across the Trust, holding the CEO to account. - Read and understand Part I of KCSiE 2024, and Appendix A, and follow their duties as 'the proprietor'. - Have a strategic overview of safeguarding and child protection issues across the Trust. - Approve this policy at each review (or earlier if there are updates) and ensure it complies with the law. - Hold the CEO to account for the implementation of the Child Protection and Safeguarding Policy and associated procedures.
+- Take overall strategic responsibility for the safeguarding practices across the Trust, holding the CEO to account. - Read and understand Part 1 of KCSiE 2025, and Appendix A Key Guidance for safeguarding issues, and follow their duties as 'the proprietor'. - Have a strategic overview of safeguarding and child protection issues across the Trust. - Approve this policy at each review (or earlier if there are updates) and ensure it complies with the law. - Hold the CEO to account for the implementation of the Child Protection and Safeguarding Policy and associated procedures.